Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca8x_ca9x/apps/wdt/wdt_timeout/readme.md

 ### Setting up [PIC32CZ CA80 Curiosity Ultra board]()

 - Connect the Debug USB port on the board to the computer using a micro USB cable
-- Connect a wire from Pin 11 on EXT2 to Pin 14 on Mikrobus Xplained board
-- Connect a wire from Pin 12 on EXT2 to Pin 15 on Mikrobus Xplained board
-- Connect VCC and GND between EXT2 and Mikrobus Xplained board

 ## Running the Application

 1. Open the Terminal application (Ex.:Tera term) on the computer
-2. Connect to the EDBG Virtual COM port and configure the serial settings as follows:
+2. Connect to the PKOB4 Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None